 - Human subjects research subject to full IRB review—The project involves research on human subjects and must be reviewed by the full IRB.

 You may discuss your proposed project with one of the compliance specialists in the ORIA.
+Contact Us

 Meetings for the IRB are held once a month.
 See the IRB meeting schedule for IRB meetings for protocols requiring full board review.
 For review at a full board meeting, you must submit your completed protocol by the listed deadline (approximately three weeks prior to the board meeting).